tarbaugh/pytess/README.md

 Start by cloning the git repository and making sure you have python 3.9.0 installed

+Make sure you have Tesseract OCR installed as well, this can be found at https://github.com/tesseract-ocr/tessdoc

 I recommend using a virtual enviroment with venv (Mac/Linux)
 ```bash